Sushil Kumar De

 Sushil Kumar De (29 January 1890 – 31 January 1968) was a Bengali writer from the early decades of the 20th century.
-Trained as a lawyer, with degrees in English and Sanskrit Poetics, he wrote extensively on Sanskrit Literature, Philosophy, Poetics, History of Bengali Literature, besides editing critical editions for a large number of Sanskrit and Bengali texts from manuscripts.
+Trained as a lawyer, with degrees in English and Sanskrit poetics, he wrote extensively on Sanskrit literature, philosophy, poetics, and the history of Bengali literature, besides editing critical editions for a large number of Sanskrit and Bengali texts from manuscripts.

-He was professor of English literature at Calcutta University, and of Sanskrit and Bengali at Dhaka University.
+He was a professor of English literature at Calcutta University, and of Sanskrit and Bengali at Dhaka University.
 While at the latter post, he accumulated a large collection of palmleaf manuscripts.

 Life and career

 Sushil De was born in Calcutta in 1890.
 His father Satish Chandra De was a state surgeon, posted at Cuttack, Orissa, where he did his schooling at the Ravenshaw Collegiate School.
 Subsequently, he did his Intermediate and B.A. from Presidency College and M.A. in English from Calcutta University, and became a Premchand-Roychand scholar.